Recent Fire Damage Posts

 1/30/2020 (Permalink)

-Space Heater on Fire This space heater caught on fire causing the whole room to start burning down in flames.
+This space heater caught on fire causing the whole room to start burning down in flames.

 Statistically there are about 25,000 residential fires a year in the United States from the use of space heaters in the home.
 Space heaters should be setup at least a three feet away from any thing that can catch fire such as furniture, boxes, paper or other combustible items.
 Check your space heater equipment often and clean it regularly.
 New space heaters have more safety features then old ones.
 It is a good idea to unplugged the space heater whenever not in use or when you leave your home.
 Cleaning your space heater can be done by blowing compressed air throughout the inside and vents to get rid of dust and debris that may accumulate and wiping down where you can.
 Stay safe and stay warm throughout the winter.